 Bell Shakespeare is national theatre company specialising in the works of William Shakespeare, his contemporaries and other classics.
 Since its extraordinary journey began in 1990, Bell Shakespeare has shared the timeless beauty of Shakespeare and other classics with young people, teachers, communities and audiences in every state and territory of Australia.
 The Faculty of Arts and Social Sciences is proud to be the partner of Bell Shakespeare and working in a variety of collaboration opportunities.

-Each session will include an in-depth lecture by one of our academics, covering critical analysis, literary techniques, different interpretations, themes, and character analysis.
-Part performance, part interactive seminar, these sessions are designed to directly link to HSC modules and give students the edge in upcoming exams.
+Each session includes in-depth analysis by one of our academics, covering close reading, literary techniques, different interpretations, themes, and character analysis.
+The Players from Bell Shakespeare will be performing key scenes and soliloquies.
+Part performance, part interactive seminar, these sessions are designed to directly link to HSC modules and give students the edge in their HSC exams.

 Combining rigorous literary analysis with illuminating dramatic insights into the plays, sessions will be presented in an approachable, conversational format showing the interplay between text and drama.

 Students and teachers are encouraged to ask and discuss questions live, connecting them with Bell Shakespeare artists, leading University of Sydney academics, and other students completing their HSC.

 Richard is one of Shakespeare’s great creations: as funny as he is vicious; as pathetic as he is terrifying.
 We're looking forward to exploring all of his possibilities through this interactive workshop.

 2023 seminar information will be announced in late 2022.